Patch management vs vulnerability management

 It's possible to do this automatically using software, with many security platforms allowing you to create reports and 'digests' based on the results of autonomous network scans.
-Reporting feeds into the next step, prioritisation, and some vulnerability management programs class them as part of the same stage.
+Reporting feeds into the next step, prioritisation, and some vulnerability management programmes class them as part of the same stage.

 Arguably the most important stage of the vulnerability management process, prioritisation is where you decide the order in which you're going to address the vulnerabilities within your network.
 This will be based on a number of factors, but the principal things to consider are: how long it will take to fix, how much it will cost to fix and how much risk it poses.
 Which factor you give the most priority to will likely depend on the individual circumstances of your business, but it's a good idea to prioritise high impact, low-effort fixes where possible.